jlapeyre/Symata.jl/README.md

 Documentation for many BuiltIn symbols can be found by entering `?, SymName` at the `sjulia` prompt.
 Note the comma, which is neccessary because limitations in the provisional parsing method.
+`Help(Symname)` prints the same documentations.
+This allows you to type `@ex Help(SymName)` from Julia.
 If examples are printed with the documentation string, they can be evaluated, that is run, by entering `Example(SymName)` at the `sjulia` prompt.
 The input strings from the examples are pushed to the history so that they can be recalled and edited and re-evaluated.

 Here are a few commands (at the sjulia repl, or as a argument to the @ex macro).
-There are many more commands available, but mostly to support experimenting with evaluation.
+There are many more commands available, mostly to support experimenting with design of SJulia.

 * `SetJ(x,val)` set a Julia variable
 * `Clear(), ClearAll()` clear a symbol's value, or all associated rules, too.